equinor/radix-public-site/public-site/docs/src/other/release/index.md

 ---
-title: Releases
+title: What's new
 ---

-# Radix Releases
+# What's new

 ## 2021